 Follow the speed limit

-You can be fined for exceeding the speed limit on the river.
+You can be fined for exceeding the river speed limit.
 Keep a proper look-out and drive at a speed that means you can take effective action to avoid a collision or come to a stop.

 Look out for speed limit signs and slow down when passing moored boats.
 Speed limits on the Norfolk Broads ranges from 3mph to 6mph.
 Following the speed limit not only helps prevent accidents, it also preserves the riverbanks.
 Going too fast causes excessive wash (waves), which contributes to bank erosion, can swamp nesting birds, and upset other river users.